Singham: Accolades

-Protests in Karnataka
+Controversy

 Singham had been removed from cinemas in Karnataka while some cinemas had cancelled the shows following pressure from various groups protesting against derogatory statements against the Kannadigas.
 Various organisations raised voices against the anti-Kannadiga dialogues in Singham and the film which was released faced problems in continuing with the shows.
 There was a demand to remove such scenes from the film and the filmmakers contemplated on the next course of action.

 Legacy

 The music video for the 2020 Black Eyed Peas song "Action" pays tribute to Indian film action scenes, including Singham.

 Animated series

 An animated series based on Singham premiered on Discovery Kids (India) in April 2018.

-Sequel and spin-offs
+Sequel and chapters

 Singham Returns, a sequel to Singham directed by Shetty and produced by Ajay Devgn Films, released in 2014.
 Devgn reprises his role from the previous film, while also co-producing the project.
-Kareena Kapoor plays the female lead.
+Kareena Kapoor plays the female lead, replacing Aggarwal.
 The film was also simultaneously made in Marathi.
 The film was released worldwide on 15 August 2014.
 The plot is loosely based on the 1993 Malayalam film Ekalavyan.

-Simmba, a spin-off to Singham directed by Shetty and produced by Dharma Productions, was released in 2018.
+Simmba, a second chapter of the universe directed by Shetty and produced by Dharma Productions, was released in 2018.
 Starring Ranveer Singh, the film features Sangram "Simmba" Bhalerao, a corrupt cop hailing from the same town as Singham.
 Devgn reprises his role in a special appearance.
-Another sequence or spin-off, Sooryavanshi, starring Akshay Kumar as another DCP named Veer Sooryavanshi who join hands with Simmba and Singham to stop a terrorist attack on Mumbai is directed again by Shetty.
+A third chapter of the universe, Sooryavanshi, starring Akshay Kumar as another DCP named Veer Sooryavanshi who join hands with Simmba and Singham to stop a terrorist attack on Mumbai is directed again by Shetty.

 The fifth installment, Singham Again, was announced in December 2022 and released in November 2024, with Ajay Devgn reprising his role as Singham.